gonekng/advent_quiz/README.md

 # README

-> A feature that allows users to solve daily quizzes in the concept of an Advent Calendar leading up to Christmas!
+> Webapp that allows users to solve daily quizzes in the concept of an Advent Calendar leading up to Christmas!

 - language : `python`
-- library : `streamlit`
+- library : `streamlit`, `pandas`
+- database : `sqlite3`

-🎅 HAPPY MERRY CHRISTMAS!
+🎅 HAPPY MERRY CHRISTMAS !